OSAA Rankings Frequently Asked Questions

 What are the Colley Ratings?

 The Colley Bias Free Rating Method was developed by Wesley Colley, Ph.D. and is based on winning percentages.
 Those percentages are adjusted for a team's strength of schedule.
-Only contests against opponents within the same classification are included in the calculation formula.
+Only contests against opponents within the same classification or one classification away are included in the calculation formula.
 When this system is expanded to include all teams in a classification, a linear system of equations is created with the same number of variables as there are teams.

 What contests are counted in the Colley Rating?